ni/niveristand-routing-and-faulting-custom-device/Docs/User Guide.md

 Each routing channel contains one or more states.
 Common states for a fault injection application include _Passthrough_, _Open Circuit_, _Short to Ground_, _Short to Power_, and _Pin-to-Pin Short_.
 By default the _Open Circuit_ state is added.
 Add additional states to match the requirements of the fault injection application.

 Each state contains a collection of connections.
 Each connection consists of a source and destination endpoint on a routing module.
 By default no connections are added.
-Add connections to establish connections between the ECU and the I/O. A single connection cannot span multiple routing modules.
+Add connections to establish connections between the DUT and the I/O. A single connection cannot span multiple routing modules.
 Define multiple connections, one for each routing module, to connect a signal spanning multiple routing modules.

 Bind a ring control on a VeriStand screen to a routing channel to set the current state.
-Set the current state to change the active connections between the ECU and the I/O. Existing connections from the previous state are disconnected before new connections from the current state are connected.
+Set the current state to change the active connections between the DUT and the I/O. Existing connections from the previous state are disconnected before new connections from the current state are connected.
 Connections that remain unchanged from the previous state to the current state do not glitch.

 ![UI Manager](UI%20Manager.png)

 ## Scripting API

-The **Scripting API** use LabVIEW VIs to configure modules, endpoints, aliases, and routing channels in a VeriStand system definition file.
+The **Scripting API** uses LabVIEW VIs to configure modules, endpoints, aliases, and routing channels in a VeriStand system definition file.

-Note: The **SLSC Switch Custom Device** must be assigned to a slot in the **SLSC Chassis Custom Device** before running the example.
-The **SLSC Chassis Custom Device** is displayed in the VeriStand System Explorer under _Targets >> Controller >> Hardware >> SLSC >> SLSC Chassis_.
+_Note: The **SLSC Switch Custom Device** must be assigned to a slot in the **SLSC Chassis Custom Device** before running the example.
+The **SLSC Chassis Custom Device** is displayed in the VeriStand System Explorer under Targets >> Controller >> Hardware >> SLSC >> SLSC Chassis._

 Open the scripting examples on disk from `Source/Scripting Examples/Scripting Examples.lvproj`.
 Run `Configure Modules from Hardware.vi` to configure one or more SLSC Switch routing modules in the system definition file.